bryanwb/sellsword/README.md

 # sellsword

-Sellsword is a generic command-line tool for switching between application configurations
+Sellsword is a generic command-line tool for switching between application environments

-Technology consultants, such as this project's original author, have to manage different configurations for a given application for each customer.
+Technology consultants, such as this project's original author, have to manage different environments for a given application for each customer.
 Doing this separately for each application just sucks.
-Sellsword is a generic command-line tool for switching between arbitrary application configurations.
+Sellsword is a generic command-line tool for switching between arbitrary application environments.
 Sellsword currently supports two mechanisms for switching between applications:

 #. loading environment variables